Advertisement

 📖 Jargon Box: What is NAS?

 NAS stands for Network Attached Storage.
-In plain English: it's a mini computer dedicated to storing your files.
-You connect it to your home router and it becomes a private cloud accessible to everyone in your household.
+In plain English, it’s a small computer dedicated to storing your files.
+You connect it to your home router and it becomes a private cloud that everyone in your household can access.

 “The Johnson family from Ohio had 4 people paying for cloud storage — $780/year total.
 They switched to a 2-bay NAS, spent one Saturday setting it up, and now have years of storage with no monthly fees.”